DanDavisx/fsds-autonomy/README.md

 These are some ROS 2 (Humble) autonomy utilities for the FSDS (Formula Student Driverless Simulator), which can be found here: https://github.com/FS-Driverless/Formula-Student-Driverless-Simulator.

 Please follow the guidance on the FSDS repo to set up the simulator and WSL here: https://fs-driverless.github.io/Formula-Student-Driverless-Simulator/v2.2.0/.
 I will not discuss how to set up their simulator here.
-Getting the ros2_bridge to work using WSL can be a bit finicky, I may update this sometime to cover this.

-Important note: this is a work in progress and is not complete yet.
-This only creates a trajectory path from a CSV for now.

-## What’s included
-- `fsds_trajectory`: generates a deterministic centreline from FSDS cone CSV maps and publishes it as `nav_msgs/Path` on `/reference_path`.
-- `tf_from_odom`: relays `/testing_only/odom` into dynamic TF so `fsds/map` exists for RViz.

 ## Requirements
 - Ubuntu 22.04